 Scuba Diving

 For those who love the ocean, the boat tour is quite satisfying, but why not take this experience to the next level?
 We are referring to scuba diving.
 This experience is a must to see the ocean depths.
-You will explore the coral reefs and swim amongst colourful fish.
-You will be surprised at how many colours there are and how strange and different the fish are in this sea.
-During our dive, we saw a sea turtle, a lot of fish that resemble the protagonists of “Nemo”, corals, trumpet fish, barracuda, an enormous jellyfish, and many more.
+You will explore the coral reefs and swim amongst colorful fish.
+You will be surprised at how many colors there are and how strange and different the fish are in this sea.
+During our dive, we saw a sea turtle, many fish resembling the protagonists of “Nemo”, corals, trumpetfish, barracudas, an enormous jellyfish, and much more.
 There were schools of fish swimming around us so dense that we couldn’t even see each other.

 A simple dive in the sea park with special professionals costs around 2500 baht, whilst you could also combine it with the well-known shipwreck KledGeaw at a package cost of 3100 baht.
 Furthermore, in order to enter the sea park, you have to pay an extra price of 400 baht per person.
-Just make sure to book your dive on a day without wind so that the ocean depth is clear.
-You should also try to go diving in a less frequented area because, due to the intense activity, the sea life is disrupted, and the fish hide.
+Just make sure to book your dive on a windless day so the ocean floor is clear.
+You should also try to dive in a less-frequented area because intense activity disrupts sea life and fish hide.

 *Prices are indicative of the period when we visited the islands and may have changed.